 Influenced by next door neighbor Switzerland, the rösti is one of those traditional Alpine foods that everyone is bound to love.
 Originally made from leftover potatoes that are grated and formed into patties, they used to be cooked in lard to soften and add flavor.

-These days it is isn’t considered a leftover, and is cooked in butter with other ingredients sometimes added like onions, cheese, or meats.
+These days it is isn’t considered a leftover, and is cooked in French butter with other ingredients sometimes added like onions, cheese, or meats.

 6. Vin de Savoie